 - For this baby quilt, we cut 5 x 2½” strips across the width of the fabric.

 - Now your binding needs to be attached to the edge of the quilt.
-Lay the raw edges of the binding to the raw edge of the quilt.
+We attach ours to the back of the quilt.

 - Fold the binding back at a 45º angle so that the binding runs parallel with the quilt.

-On the last edge stop about 10″ from the loose tailpiece that we left un-sewn at the start.
+- On the last edge stop about 10″ from the loose tailpiece that we left un-sewn at the start.

-- Cut a piece about 2″ from the end of the binding.
+- Take a piece of scrap piece of the binding that measures about 2″.
 You are going to use this as a measure.

 - You are now going to cut the top piece of binding only, along the edge of the measuring strip.

-So that is How you Bind a Quilt to get that nice finish and cover the raw edges.
+So that is ‘How you Bind a Quilt’ to get that nice finish and cover the raw edges.